 After taking time to get settled, we joined our group outside on the grass.
 It was a balmy evening and the babies played on a large blanket while we took photos and sipped cocktails and cold beer.
 As the sun set, bathing everything in a rose gold hue, the mosquitos came out and we decided it was best to move inside for dinner.
 The pub food the lodge served was excellent.
 The fish and chip sandwich, trout battered and fried in crushed potato chips and served with tartar sauce, coleslaw and pickles was messy but delicious as was the charcuterie plate with gourmet meats and cheeses and marionberry compote.

 The hotel has a wonderful DVD library.
 We perused the selection before settling on Uncle Buck.
 After putting the babies to bed, we took a bottle of Pinot Noir to the game room and popped in the movie.
 We seemed to be the only group staying the night at the lodge.
-Turns out staying midweek during shoulder season has its upsides. *The Boathouse restaurant is currently open every day of the week for the summer season.
+Turns out staying midweek during shoulder season has its upsides.
+The Boathouse restaurant is open every day of the week during the summer season.

 Bottom Line: Stunning natural setting and good rustic fare.
 They’re still working out some staffing kinks.

-Kid Friendly: Very.
+Kid Friendly?
+Very.
 There’s a big lawn for kids and babies to play on, rooms are spacious and the staff was very friendly to the babies.
 Rustic cabins start at just $113 a night.

 Grade: B+, Could definitely improve if they work out the staffing issues.